parkerjon/jpVolumeLayers/README.md

 ```

-In code this is fairly compact, but a VOP network becomes fairly messy if you need to do this with a few volume laayers.
+In code this is fairly compact, but a VOP network becomes fairly messy if you need to do this with a few volume layers.
 ## Examples

 *NOTE: The images below are not production renders - the atmosphere thickness is exaggerated to show the effect more clearly, and the texture resolution is very low (2048x1024).*

 #### Earth

 The following simplified render of Earth uses two **`volumelayershader`** VOPs merged together in a material network.
 One **`volumelayershader`** VOP models blue, isotropic Rayleigh scattering for the gas.
-Another **`volumelayershader`** VOP models dust and haze, which scatters all wavelengths of light in a strongly forward direction, away from the light source.
+Another **`volumelayershader`** VOP models dust and haze, which scatters all wavelengths of light in a strongly forward biased direction, away from the light source.
 These two are combined by a simple **`volumeshadermerge`** VOP before being converted to the necessary material outputs with a **`volumelayercomputelighting`** VOP.

 <img src="resources/earth3.jpg" alt="Earth 3" width="512"/> <img src="resources/earth1.jpg" alt="Earth 1" width="512"/>
 <img src="resources/earth2.jpg" alt="Earth 2" width="512"/> <img src="resources/earth4.jpg" alt="Earth 2" width="512"/>